MagneticRotor/rotating-magnetic-field/README.md

 ## Users Manual

 This manual describes how to use the magnetic field rotator.
 The purpose of this setup is to create a rotating magnetic field.
-To use it you the following items
+To use it you need the following items
  * The rotator box: Contains the Metro M0 microcontroller, the real time clock and the SD card.
  * A USB cable or a 7-9V power source
  * A continuous rotation servo with attached rare earth magnet